If you prefer to always view the website in English, please click here.

 What is the gas price cap?

-The cap on the price of gas is a temporary measure put in place by the government (Royal Decree-Law 10/2022) with the objective of containing electricity prices by setting a maximum benchmark price for natural gas used in electricity generation.
+The gas price cap was a temporary measure put in place by the government (Royal Decree-Law 10/2022) to contain electricity prices by setting a maximum benchmark price for natural gas used in electricity generation.

-Although we talk about gas, it only affects electricity bills (as it applies to gas used in generating electricity).
+Although we talk about gas, it only affected electricity bills (as it applied to gas used in generating electricity).

 When will the gas price cap be applied and for how long?